Vibhuti456/Ansible-Tutorial/Day07/README.md

 2 Instances with Ubuntu Distribution

-1 Instance with Centos Distribution
+1 Instance with Amazon Linux Distribution

 Hint: Use connection: local on Ansible Control node.